A note on a Griffiths-type ring for complete intersections in Grassmannians: Complete intersections in Grassmannians

-From the sequence \ref{reltang} one has $H^1(T_Y|_{\zt}(a,b))\cong 0$.
-Therefore, if $F$ denotes the equation of $\zt$ one has Therefore the structure of ring of $\mU$ descends directly by the one of $H^0_{*,*}(Y, \mL^a \otimes D^b)$.
-We identify where $S$ denotes the coordinate ring of the affine cone over Grassmannian Gr(k,n).
-We assign to the Pl\"ucker variables $x_I$ the bi-degree (0,1), and to the new fiber variables $y_i$ the bi-degree $(1, -d_i)$.
-In this set of coordinates $F$ is defined by where $f_i$ are the equations of the complete intersection $Z$.
-Notice that $F \in (S[y_1, \ldots, y_c])_{1,0}$.
-From the relative tangent sequence \ref{reltang} we have that the action of $H^0_{*,*}(T_Y)$ splits into the direct sum of its vertical part and the horizontal part: from the discussion in the previous section and Lemma 2.5, \cite{konno} we make explicit this action and give a new definition of the Griffiths Ring of $Z$, that coincides with the one given above. \begin{definition} Let $Z$ and $S$ as above, with the variables $x_I$ with bi-degree (0,1), and the variables $y_i$ bi-degree $(1, -d_i)$.
+From the twisted Koszul resolution associated to $\zt$ one can check that $H^1(T_Y|_{\zt}(a,b))= 0$.
+Therefore, if $F$ denotes the equation of $\zt$ one has Therefore the ring structure of $\mU$ descends directly from that of $H^0_{*,*}(Y, \mL^a \otimes D^b)$.
+We identify where $S$ denotes the coordinate ring of the affine cone over the Grassmannian $\Gr(k,n)$.
+We set the Pl\"ucker variables $x_I$ to have bi-degree (0,1), and the new fiber variables $y_i$ bi-degree $(1, -d_i)$.
+The choice of bi-grading of the variable is taken in accordance with the projective case, as in Theorem \ref{dimcares}.
+In this set of coordinates, the equation of $\zt$, $F \in (S[y_1, \ldots, y_c])_{1,0}$, is defined as $F:= \sum_i y_i f_i,$ where the $f_i$ are the equations of the complete intersection $Z$.
+This is the same strategy used in \cite{konno}, \cite{dimca1994residues} and recalled in Theorem \ref{dimcares}.

+From the relative tangent sequence \eqref{reltang} we have that the action of $H^0_{*,*}(T_Y)$ splits into the direct sum of its vertical part and the horizontal part: from the discussion in the previous section, Lemma 2.5, and \cite{konno}, we make explicit this action and give a new definition of the Griffiths Ring of $Z$, that coincides with the one given above. \begin{definition} Let $Z$ and $S$ be as above, with the variables $x_I$ with bi-degree (0,1), and the variables $y_i$ with bi-degree $(1, -d_i)$.
 The \emph{Griffiths ring} of $Z$ can be equivalently defined as \end{definition} The derivations $D_{x_I}$ are the ones already defined in the previous section.
-Notice that and In turn the above definition can be further simplified as
+Notice that and In turn, the above definition can be further simplified as

+In particular, the ideal above can be directly compared with the one in Theorem \ref{dimcares}, where we consider $D_{x_I}(F)$ instead of $\frac{\de F}{\de x_i}$, as in the hypersurface case.